Platform 2014: National Security

 - Ensure that military spending prioritizes defense of the homeland and not the siting of numerous military bases on foreign soil as a substitute for robust diplomatic engagement;

-- Increase the security of ports by greatly increasing the inspection routine at all air and seaports and by further limiting points of access and strengthening inspection protocols on all land border crossings;
+- Increase the security of ports by greatly increasing the inspection routine at all airports and seaports, further limiting points of access, and strengthening inspection protocols on all land border crossings;

-- Increase foreign non-military aid dedicated to improved anti-terrorist police training, investigation, information exchange, and international cooperation;
+- Increase foreign non-military aid dedicated to improving anti-terrorist police training, investigation, information exchange, and international cooperation;

 - Increase federal funding to states and communities for equipping, training and expanding the force of first-responders;

-- Rebuild and strengthen and reaffirm the primary role of the National Guard as the states' principal means of providing internal security under the command of the various governors; and
+- Rebuild, strengthen, and reaffirm the primary role of the National Guard as the states' principal means of providing internal security under the command of the various governors;